-Periodic cleaning is the best way to keep your AB boat looking new, and performing as the day you bought it.
+Periodic cleaning is the best way to keep your AB boat looking and performing like new..
 Keeping an AB boat clean and in top shape could not be easier.
 To do so, please follow these steps after each use, and more often when used in salt water: